ProductionEXP/Python-One-Word-Story/README.md

     Names of the past users : Names.txt
     The story               : Story.txt
-    The code to run         : main.py OR mainAM.py
+    The code to run         : main.py
 #
 ## Admin mode
   In either of the OS main.py has a admin mode for adjustments in the script run.
 The default password and username are: